Tarte Tatin (French Apple Tart) is a classic dessert. Only four ingredients and easy to make, your guests are sure to love it. Try it today!

-This French-style Apple Tart is the perfect alternative to a traditional Apple Pie.
-You get all the amazing baked apple flavor, but in a more delicate Dessert Recipe with sweet caramel sauce.
+This French-style Apple Tart is the perfect alternative to a traditional Pie, and you get all the amazing baked apple flavor with sweet caramel sauce.
+You should also try my Rustic Cranberry Galette (Tart) and Blueberry Tart.

 If you’re new to baking, the idea of a French tart might sound intimidating.
 Add in a French name like Tarte Tatin, and this recipe looks quite fancy, but the baking process is actually incredibly easy with a few simple steps and just four ingredients.
 You can impress friends and family with this French upside-down apple tart whether you’ve been baking for years or are a complete novice.